 Bake for 55-65 minutes, or until a knife inserted into the middle comes out clean.
 Cool for at least 20 minutes before serving.

-While the croissant pudding is cooling, prepare the vanilla sauce: Whisk together the milk, cream, sugar, butter, flour, cinnamon, and salt in a heavy saucepan until smooth.
+While the croissant pudding is cooling, prepare the vanilla sauce: Whisk together the milk, cream, sugar, butter, flour, and salt in a heavy saucepan until smooth.
 Bring to a simmer over medium heat, whisking occasionally.
 Once the sauce is simmering, whisk frequently until thickened, 10 to 12 minutes.
 (Note: the sauce will continue to thicken as it cools).
 Stir in the vanilla extract.

 Serve croissant pudding with vanilla sauce drizzled on top and top with berries.